Intelectron6/Electronics-and-Communication/README.md

 # Electronics-and-Communication
-Notes of basic subjects that fall under Electronics and Communication Engineering.
+Notes for basic subjects of Electronics and Communication Engineering.
+The content is largely relevant to GATE ECE syllabus.

 1. Signals, Systems and Signal Processing: mostly based on lectures of Prof.Alan V Oppenheim, MIT OCW and Prof.Aditya K Jagannatham, NPTEL.
 2. Circuit Theory and Analysis : mostly based on lectures of Prof.Nagendra Krishnapura, NPTEL and Prof.S C Dutta Roy, NPTEL.